Three Drives

-Three Drives, also known as Three Drives on a Vinyl, is the name of Dutch progressive trance producer Erik de Koning (DJ Enrico).
-They were originally a duo which consisted of de Koning and Ton van Empel (Ton TB).
-In June 2014, van Empel left the group.
+Three Drives, also known as Three Drives on a Vinyl, is a Dutch progressive trance act formed by Erik de Koning (DJ Enrico) and Ton van Empel (Ton TB).
+In June 2014, Van Empel left the group, leaving De Koning its sole member.

 Career

 Their best-known tracks are "Greece 2000" (originally released in 1997 by Massive Drive Recordings, with more mainstream releases on ZYX Music and Hooj Choons) and "Sunset on Ibiza".